hvkst/orb/orb.md

 ## Todo

-- draw and implement background
-- collision detection (from up to down??)
+- Implement collision detection for ALL particles ?!

+- LET hit

+- Implement Array for Obstacles and "good" particles

+- Implement gamePlay-Function wit time etc

 - what other obstacles

-  - a maze using vertical infinite moving?

 - How to make the guidance general?

-- Implement Array for Obstacles and "good" particles

-- Implement collision detection for ALL particles ?!
+Do I need that

+- StartScreen EndScreen

 ## Doing

 ## Done

+- draw and implement background
+- a maze using vertical infinite moving?
+- collision detection (from up to down??)
+- adding sounds
+- Fix collision detection